 The countryside of Cucuron, Provence © French Moments

-The Pays de Sault in the Vaucluse département is a great place to go to admire fields of lavender.
+The Pays de Sault in the Vaucluse département is a great place to admire lavender fields.

 The Pays de Sault, Provence © French Moments